john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

 * c 20-120: Gimli returns to [Aglarond](https://en.wikipedia.org/wiki/Helm's_Deep#Aglarond) and founds a Dwarf colony there, where he is known as [Lord of the Glittering Caves](http://tolkiengateway.net/wiki/Lord_of_the_Glittering_Caves).
 * 120: [It is believed](http://tolkiengateway.net/wiki/Dwarves#Fourth_Age) that Gimli, Son of Gloin, became the only Dwarf ever to cross the sea to the [Undying Lands](https://en.wikipedia.org/wiki/Aman_%28Tolkien%29).
 * [Durin VII](http://tolkiengateway.net/wiki/Durin_VII) (Durin the Last) led Durin's Folk back to [Khazad-dûm](http://tolkiengateway.net/wiki/Moria) and restored the greatest kingdom of the Dwarves.
 * Khazad-dûm and Erebor are the two great final kingdoms of the Dwarves.
-It is not clear if they slowly diminish and are gone from the world or if they simply delve so deeply that they are never seen above ground again.
+It is not clear if the Dwarves slowly diminish and are gone from the world or if they simply delve so deeply that they are never seen above ground again.

 Fun Facts